 In the digital sector, where Salt specialises, this could be certifications proving a developer’s ability to code in a specific language or a designer’s ability to use a specific system.
 Clearly list any other required credentials alongside any educational requirements for the role.
 But also consider that certifications can be costly and time intensive.

 With more and more free resources accessible online, it’s very possible for a candidate to be self-taught and without a certificate to demonstrate their skill.
 They could also have learnt from experience in other roles or by volunteering.
-Having a practical stage of the interview process testing each candidates’ skillset could be more inclusive.
+Having a practical stage of the interview process to test each candidates’ skillset could be more inclusive and reveal talented applicants who’ve learnt through different routes to formal or certified education programs.

 While it’s OK to ask for certifications in the job specification, you could also mention that you’d be accepting of a portfolio or a GitHub link as well or instead, or that you test for ability as part of the process and a certification isn’t mandatory.